AriFordsham/GHCWiki/performance/compiler.md

 - [\#8095](https://gitlab.haskell.org//ghc/ghc/issues/8095): TypeFamilies painfully slow

   - Here a recursive type family instance leads to quadratic blow-up of coercions

+  This ticket has a discussion about a way to snip off coercions when not using `-dcore-lint`.

 - [\#7428](https://gitlab.haskell.org//ghc/ghc/issues/7428): GHC compile times are seriously non-linear in program size

   - Here a CPS'd State monad is leading to a quadratic blowup in Core size over successive simplifier iterations

 - [\#5642](https://gitlab.haskell.org//ghc/ghc/issues/5642): Deriving Generic of a big type takes a long time and lots of space